MuriloLCN/Simple-Draw/README.md

 ![clear](https://user-images.githubusercontent.com/88753590/200182146-059dac63-46cb-41a7-9df7-28cbf1804060.PNG)

 ---
-### SimpleDraw.background(Color c)
+### SimpleDraw.background(Color? c)
 Sets a new background color and clears the canvas to it.
+If color is null the background will be transparent.

 Parameters:

-Color c: The new background color.
+Color? c: The new background color.

 Example:
 ```